The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

 \subsection{Notation}

-Here we collect the main notation which will be used through the paper. $C$ denotes a constant which may change from line to line and depends only on the parameters introduced in our main assumption, namely Assumption \ref{ass:well_posedness_primitive_double_strong} below.
+Here we collect the main notation which will be used throughout the paper.
+By $C$ we denote a constant that may change from line to line and depends only on the parameters introduced in our main assumption, namely Assumption \ref{ass:well_posedness_primitive_double_strong} below.